-we examine the other organizations that EU and US agencies cooperate with when they deliver their socialization programmes.
-Data from Morin (2020) measure the cooperation between different state and non-state entities in delivering technical assistance programmes from 1995 to 2014, along with their agenda on IPR issues.
+While it is difficult to measure exactly how the EU and US prioritize different issues, we have identified some differences in their approach to socialization initiatives, as well as in the way they prioritize IPR issues.
+This is evident when we examine the other organizations that EU and US agencies cooperate with when they deliver their socialization programmes.
+Data from Morin (2020) measures the cooperation between different state and non-state entities in delivering technical assistance programmes from 1995-2014, along with their agenda on IPR issues.
 There are two primary IPR agendas: a maximalist agenda and a minimalist agenda.
 Maximalists support robust protection mechanisms for IPRs, whereas minimalists support flexible IPR protection.
 Both the EU and US have maximalist preferences, which they pursue through all their mechanisms.

 However, the EU has also cooperated with minimalist organizations more than the US.
-Of the organizations to have cooperated with at least one EU agency, 14 per cent are minimalist versus 6 per cent for the US.
+Of the organizations to have cooperated with at least one EU agency, fourteen percent are minimalist versus six percent for the US.
 The EU's minimalist partners include civil society groups, such as the International Centre for Trade and Sustainable Development, as well as international organizations, such as UNCTAD.
 These minimalist partners are generally concerned with development issues.
 In contrast, the US is more likely to collaborate with maximalist private organizations, particularly industrial trade groups, such as the Motion Picture Association of America.
 Therefore, there are measurable differences in how the EU and US engage in socialization.
 Nevertheless, the EU still favours maximalist IPRs and largely cooperates with other organizations that support a maximalist agenda.